-At this stage, Parents are invited in to school to discuss their child's progress and any concerns using a Home Discussion Form.
+At this stage, Parents are invited in to school to discuss their child's progress and any concerns using the Tell it Once questions from the MK SEND Support Plan.

 Plan

 Personalised targets and outcomes will be decided upon with the pupil, parent and teacher, based on any assessment conducted.
 Additional support in quality first teaching, and/or interventions required to support the child to meet outcomes will be planned.
 For all SEND pupils, targets and provision is detailed on a SEN Support Plan.
 All interventions are monitored on a provision map.